 The main steps to be followed for the replacement task include three processes.
 The first process completely deals with the planning portion.

-Second process is the replacement of the old heater unit, and then finally will get the new water heaters installed.
+The second process is the replacement of the old heater unit, and then finally will get the new water heaters installed.

 Planning and all the Preparation

-The usual lifetime of any heater system is around 8 to 15 years.
+The usual lifetime of any water heater system is around 8 to 15 years.
 If you find that water heater has passed that time limit, then you have to be all set as the replacement will take around two days work.
 First, you will have to understand the system parts.
 And then inspect the system, for other internal or external damages here.

 Also, if you find the rust formation within the unit or anywhere around it, then it is confirmed that the filter needs to be replaced as soon as possible.
 After checking the problem, the next step which includes here is the understanding of the instruments required for doing this replacement work.

 Now if you don’t find any issues which we have discussed, then chances are that you will have to get the fix done.
 And in this case, the heater unit need not be replaced.
 Instead, you have to do the right kind of fixes.
 You must learn about how to drain a water heater to increase its longevity.

 If you are not able to understand the problem rightly, then you could contact your plumber or manufacturer to get the issues solved for your water heater.